MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/authentication.md

 ## Test the Android app

 Set `TodoApp.Forms.Android` as the startup project, then press **F5** to build and run the app.
-When the app starts, you are prompted to sign in to the app.
-On the first run, you are also asked to consent to the app.
+When the app starts, you're prompted to sign in to the app.
+On the first run, you're asked to consent to the app.
 Once authentication is complete, the app runs as normal.

 ## Test the iOS app

 [!INCLUDE [Provisioning profile is required](~/mobile-apps/azure-mobile-apps/includes/quickstart/common/ios-provisioning-profile.md)]

 Set `TodoApp.Forms.iOS` as the startup project, then press **F5** to build and run the app.
-When the app starts, you are prompted to sign in to the app.
-On the first run, you are also asked to consent to the app.
+When the app starts, you're prompted to sign in to the app.
+On the first run, you're asked to consent to the app.
 Once authentication is complete, the app runs as normal.

 ## Next steps